xiaoyandong08/Hierarchical_and_Modular_Leadership/README.md

 In this work, we analyze high-resolution 3D trajectory data from two large-flocking species.
 The [jackdaw](https://royalsocietypublishing.org/doi/10.1098/rsif.2019.0450) dataset consists of 3D trajectories of experimentally elicited mobbing events, recorded near their nest-boxes during the breeding season (May-July) as jackdaws responded to a model predator with playbacks of pre-recorded anti-predator recruitment calls.
 The [swift](https://royalsocietypublishing.org/doi/10.1098/rsif.2019.0450) dataset comprises 3D tracks reconstructed from video recordings of a flock of 1800 chimney swifts as they entered an overnight roost in Raleigh, USA.
 We collect a total of 311 tracks, with group sizes ranging from 30 to 196 individuals and turning angles ranging from 80° to 260° (Fig.1c,d and Supplementary Sec.1 for detailed information).

 By analyzing collective turns in two large-scale bird flocks, i.e., jackdaws (*Corvus monedula*) and swifts (*Chaetura pelagica*), we identify two distinct turning modes.
 In some events, the entire flock changes direction nearly simultaneously, exhibiting a highly coordinated, near-instantaneous response (Fig.1a, a flock of 96 birds).
 This is analogous to the previously reported patterns of collective turning characterized by equal-radii or parallel-paths.
-In other events, although the turn lacks apparent global synchrony, fine-grained temporal analysis reveals a wave-like, sequential propagation: a subset of individuals within the flock turns first, followed by successive waves of individuals initiating turns in their vicinity (Fig.1b, a flock of 70 birds).
+In other events, although the tu s rn lacks apparent global synchrony, fine-grained temporal analysis reveals a wave-like, sequential propagation: a subset of individuals within the flock turns first, followed by successive waves of individuals initiating turns in their vicinity (Fig.1b, a flock of 70 birds).

 ## 2. Detecting hierarchical and modular leadership

 - We provided MATLAB codes to reproduce our main results of detecting hierarchical and modular leadership, including
-  - Fig.2: `Diagram_of_Fig2_for_HML.m` ;
+  - Hierarchical and modular leadership during collective turning: `Diagram_of_Fig2_for_HML.m` ;
-  - Fig.3: `Diagram_of_Fig3_for_MS_network.m`;
+  - Cascading propagation of salient cues during collective turning: `Diagram_of_Fig3_for_MS_network.m`;
-  - SFig.23: `Diagram_of_SFig23_for_2timesModularity.m`;
+  - Hierarchical and modular leadership by 2-times modularity analysis: `Diagram_of_SFig23_for_2timesModularity.m`;
-  - Supplementary Video 1: `Video_of_SupplementaryVideo1.m`;
+  - Supplementary Video 1 for HML in a flock: `Video_of_SupplementaryVideo1.m`;
-  - Supplementary Video 2: `Video_of_SupplementaryVideo2.m`;
+  - Supplementary Video 2 for max-MS network in a flock: `Video_of_SupplementaryVideo2.m`;
-- We provided minimal dataset to reproduce the examples of bird flock that we showed in the main text, including
+- We provided minimal dataset to reproduce the examples of bird flock that we showed in the main text:
   - The trajectory of bird flock with 70 birds is deposited in `group_05.mat`;

 ### Acknowledgements